ski629/ski629.github.io/_posts/2025-10-19-bolt-sizes.md

 **My bolt is stripped and I can't get it out**
 The easiest thing to do is buy a 'Cobalt Drill Bit' that matches the size of the bolt.
 Start drilling in the head of the bolt.
 When you reach the shaft the bolt, the head and the shaft will fall apart.

+**I can only find bolts that are too long**
+Buy a long bolt.
+Thread a nut onto it FIRST, before cutting.
+Then, cut it to length with a hacksaw, dremmel, or angle grinder.
+Be careful.
+Try to deburr the edges gently with a file if possible (or a 'deburring chamfer tool' if you want to be fancy).
+Then, unscrew the nut.
+As you take the nut off, it will fix the damaged threads from your cut, and you should be good to go.

 **Bolt size format**
 `M<Diameter>-<Thread Pitch>, <Length>, <Type>`
 as in: